kgdunn/pid-book/univariate-review/univariate-review.rst

 			(\bar{x}_B - \bar{x}_A)  - 9.27  &\leq&  \mu_B - \mu_A &\leq& (\bar{x}_B - \bar{x}_A) + 9.27 \\
 		\end{array}

-	The :math:`c_t` value for the unpaired case is from the t-distribution with 16 degrees of freedom, a value of around 2.12.
+	The :math:`c_t` value for the unpaired case is from the :math:`t`-distribution with 16 degrees of freedom, a value of around 2.12.

 	**Paired case**: